-- 53. Section 17(1) is a warrantless power of entry.
-This means the Commissioner does not need to obtain a warrant to access all lands, buildings (except for private dwellings), places or other premises, and all documents (whether in the custody or under the control of a public officer, a body corporate, or any other person). - 54.
-In order to access a private dwelling, the Commissioner must obtain either: - 54.1. the consent of an occupier; or - 54.2. a warrant issued under s 17D. - 55.
+- 54. Section 17(1) is a warrantless power of entry.
+This means the Commissioner does not need to obtain a warrant to access all lands, buildings (except for private dwellings), places or other premises, and all documents (whether in the custody or under the control of a public officer, a body corporate, or any other person). - 55.
+In order to access a private dwelling, the Commissioner must obtain either: - the consent of an occupier; or - a warrant issued under s 17D. - 56.
+As a private dwelling includes a prison cell or business premises that are, or are within, a private dwelling 19, the consent of the occupier or a warrant issued under s 17D must be obtained by the Commissioner to access them. - 57.
 If the Commissioner knows the access is to be of a private dwelling, the Commissioner's usual practice is to apply for a warrant (rather than seeking the consent of the occupier).
 This provides occupiers with judicial oversight, helping balance their privacy rights against law enforcement needs.
-If part of a search area is found to contain a private dwelling, and if a private dwelling warrant is not already held, the officer in charge will seek either the occupier's consent or a warrant before searching that area. - 56.
+If part of a search area is found to contain a private dwelling, and if a private dwelling warrant is not already held, the officer in charge will seek either the occupier's consent or a warrant before searching that area. - 58.
 The Commissioner can remove documents, including electronically stored information, to make a copy or to retain the documents for a full and complete inspection.
-To remove documents from any place, for inspection, the Commissioner must obtain either:
+To remove documents from any place, for inspection, the Commissioner must obtain either: - the consent of an occupier; or - a warrant issued under s 17D. - 59.
+The Commissioner does not require the consent of an occupier or a warrant to remove documents for copying under section 17C(1)(c).
+Copying of documents, including the imaging of electronically stored information, can occur either on-site or elsewhere. - 60.
+Although s 17C(1)(d) provides that documents can be removed and retained for a full and complete inspection with the occupier's consent, the Commissioner will generally obtain warrants for the removal of documents for a full and complete inspection.
+In